oracle-livelabs/analytics-ai/nba-whatif/whatif-test/whatiftest.md

 This lab assumes you have:
 * An Oracle Cloud account
-* All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Perform What If Analysis
 A what-if analysis is the process of adjusting known values to observe how those small changes can affect an outcome.
 These scenario tests have a variety of real-world applications.
 To be successful in the what-if analysis you must have certain questions that you are trying to answer.